Employee advocacy mistakes and what to do instead

 We speak about this a lot.

-And itโs a debated topic!
+And it’s a hotly debated topic!

 Should employees be rewarded for employee advocacy participation?